newzealandpaul/wordpress-github-gist-shortcode-plugin/readme.txt

 	end
 	[/gist]

-The content inside a gist is optional.
+The content inside a gist shortcode is optional.

 View the [CHANGELOG](http://svn.wp-plugins.org/github-gist-shortcode/trunk/CHANGELOG) to see what has changed between versions.